Note: For tips on modeling your character in a 3d application for best performance in Unity, see Modeling characters for optimal performance.

 Animating scale curves is more expensive than animating translation and rotation curves.
 To improve performance, avoid scale animations.

 Note: This does not apply to constant curves (curves that have the same value for the length of the animation clip).
-Constant curves are optimized, and are less expensive that normal curves.
+Constant curves are optimized, and are less expensive than normal curves.
 Constant curves that have the same values as the default sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary values do not write to the scene every frame.